 Is 60 the new 40?
-As I enter this next decade, this affirmation plays like a mantra in my head.
+As I step into this next decade, that affirmation plays like a mantra in my head.

-My husband keeps asking me, “How does it feel to be 60?”
-When I was a child, 60 was ancient, grandmas wore sensible shoes and permed their hair.
-It is a strange feeling heading into a new decade, especially the dreaded decade of being classified as a senior.
-Honestly, I expected to have an existential crisis hitting this milestone birthday, but in the weeks leading up to “the day," all was mentally calm.
+My husband keeps asking, “How does it feel to be 60?”
+When I was a child, 60 felt ancient—grandmas wore sensible shoes and permed their hair.
+So yes, it’s a strange feeling stepping into a new decade, especially the dreaded one where you’re suddenly classified as a “senior.”

-Recently, I came across this question in an article, “How old would you be if you didn’t know how old you are?”
-This gave me a moment’s hesitation as I honestly contemplated the question.
-Most days I definitely feel and act younger than 60, but if I had to “guess” my age I would say 50.
+Recently, I came across this question in an article: “How old would you be if you didn’t know how old you are?”
+It stopped me for a moment.
+Most days I feel and act younger than 60, and if I had to guess my age, I’d probably say 50.

-So the claim that 60 is the new 40 is that we are living longer healthier lives and feeling younger at 60 than generations before us.
-And this is something to celebrate.
+So yes, maybe 60 is the new 40.
+We’re living longer, healthier lives, and feeling younger than the generations before us.
+And that, my Sole Sisters, is something worth celebrating.

-And so my Sole Sisters, as you ramble out into your week, how old would you be if you didn’t know how old you are?
+As you Ramble into your week, I leave you with this question: How old would you be if you didn’t know how old you are?

-I am ending with the beautiful writing of Debatrayee Banejee.
-It is longer than usual, but I suggest you take the time to read it.
+I’ll end with the beautiful writing of Debatrayee Banerjee.
+It’s a little longer than usual, but worth taking the time to savor.

 Aging with All My Self.